 I've been coveting one of Gemma Koomen's pieces of artwork for months after discovering her on Instagram.
 Her work is so beautiful and I knew that the piece 'A Day At Home' was simply the perfect piece for my new shelf.
 I need to find a new frame for it, but for now I've stuck it in an old one from Nkuku.
 I was also very kindly sent some cards and a notebook from their new botanical range by British design studio Ola.
 These foil blocked cards are really lovely in Springtime shades of rose pink and sage green and the flowers are done in brass - so double win!
 I think they'd be nice framed too.

-Leesa mattresses asked me what changes I make to my bedroom in Spring to welcome the change of the season.
-This month I've had to invest in some new bedding for Spring as we only had one decent changeable set and that one is super heavy and more for the cold weather.
+In the bedroom I've also made some changes to welcome the season.
+I've invested in some new bedding as we only had one decent changeable set and that one is super heavy and more for the cold weather.
 I would really like to invest in some good quality linen bedding, especially the inky blue set by Baileys which I agonised over in the store (haha!) but it's super expensive and I'll have to think really carefully before splashing the cash on it.
 For now I've bought the the Loft Bed in a Bag from Marks and Spencer.
-It's a lovely deep blue shade with a pretty botanical pattern and it washes like a dream at 30 degrees C. I'm also going to try Hannah's recipe for washing powder this month as I love the idea of using my favourite essential oils to clean and scent my clothing and linens.
+It's a lovely deep blue shade with a pretty botanical pattern and it washes like a dream at 30 degrees C. I'm also going to try making my own washing powder this month as I love the idea of using essential oils to clean and scent my clothing and linens.
 We've downgraded our 15 Tog duvet to a 10.5 Tog one and just throw our woolen blanket over the top when it gets chilly.
 Other plans for Spring include buying some more air purifying house plants.
 And as I absolutely adore the scent of fresh eucalyptus I've made a wall hanging of a mix of varieties to hang above my bed.
 It's simply a branch I'd kept over from some natural Christmas decorations, a few stems of eucalyptus from my local florist, tied on with some jute string.
 I'm hoping it will help me breathe easier at night and ease my rib discomfort too.
 Finally I'm enjoying those early Spring mornings, opening the curtains and enjoying the fact that it's light outside.
 I can have a cup of coffee in bed, read my book (One Hundred Years of Solitude, a bargain from one of the honesty box bookshops in Hay-on-Wye) and all without turning the bedside lights on.
 Perfect.